the-technat/core/README.md

 A humble attempt to define core infrastructure as code.

+The attempt eventually failed.
+It's simply not possible to configure "everything" in such a broad way via IaC and the risk that something get's accidentially recreated is much higher than that someone forgets how something was configured.

 ## Why?

 As an engineer who has been born into the cloud-native world, I grew up with "Everything as code" is the way to do it.
 So that's why I try here in this repo, to define common infrastructure things like Github Repos, AWS IAM resources, DNS records and more in code.